nilaykumar/nilaykumar.github.io/content/garden/december-adventure.md

 ```

 The original file was 6280x4160, at around 2.6mb, but I haven't bothered
-checking into the repository.
+checking it into the repository.
 The image above has been scaled down
 significantly, and with 16 colors comes in at around 82kb.

+The tricky thing with `ox-hugo` (I write my website in org-mode in emacs) is that
+I sometimes produce images in the org-file directory instead of the hugo assets
+directory (say when writing python code to generate images).
+These generated
+images need to be copied over to the hugo directory.
+In cases like static
+pre-selected images, though, I can just throw them into the hugo directory to
+begin with.

 ## december 5 {#december-5}